Indian National Congress

-72 political workers with the support of retired ICS officer Allan Octavian Hume (A.O Hume), laid foundation of Indian National Congress in December 1885.
-The first president, W.C Bonnerji identified three basic objective of Congress as:
+72 political workers with the support of retired ICS officer Allan Octavian Hume (A.O Hume), laid foundation of Indian National Congress in December, 1885.
+The first president, W.C Bonnerji identified three basic objectives of Congress as:

 - Promotion of feeling and sentiments of national unity.

 - Create common platform for political workers, where they could gather and conduct political activities, educating and mobilizing people of all India-basis.